The Wine: Sauvignon 2016

 Friuli Venezia Giulia has become in recent years one of the most important wine-producing regions in the world.
 Winemaking and viticulture have reached levels comparable to that of major European wine regions such as the Mosel in Germany and the Loire Valley in France.

 Friuli Venezia Giulia's wine landscape is a mosaic of international and native grape varietals.
-Riesling, Sauvignon Blanc, Cabernet Sauvignon, Merlot are counterpointed by local heroes Pinot Grigio, Picolit, Friulano, Verduzzo, Ribolla Gialla, and Schioppettino.
+Riesling, Sauvignon Blanc, Cabernet Sauvignon, and Merlot are counterpointed by local heroes Pinot Grigio, Picolit, Friulano, Verduzzo, Ribolla Gialla, and Schioppettino.

 Diversity is indeed the quintessential character of Friuli Venezia Giulia: a border region that throughout history has seen a commingling of peoples, cultures, and languages.
 Friuli Venezia Giulia's Italian, Austrian, and Slovenian influences are evident in architecture, literature, and of course winemaking and viticulture.